What We Do

 About Our Staff

-The HRLSC is headquartered in Toronto, and has lawyers in Guelph, Windsor, London and Thunder Bay.
+The HRLSC is headquartered in Toronto.
 Our team of staff includes lawyers, paralegals, human rights advisors and representatives, legal case coordinators as well as administrative and management staff.
 This structure allows our team to share information, skills and resources and to problem-solve together in small groups.

 Together, we have expertise in: